 You can help to prevent road rash by always making sure you’re always visible to other cyclists (using a light, wearing bright colors, etc.).
 Additionally, wear proper bicycle safety gear that protects your arms and legs in the event of a crash.

 If you are in a crash and do suffer road rash, make sure that you seek medical care.
-After you’ve been treated, consider calling an attorney, especially if your injuries are severe.
+After you’ve received treatment, consider calling an attorney, especially if your injuries are severe.